UW-Hydro/VIC/README.txt

 	band had 0 area).
 JS via TJB

+Bad results when SNOW_STEP = 24 hours

+	Files Affected:

+	get_global_param.c
+	initialize_atmos.c

+	Description:

+	Fixed the criterion for deciding whether to store NET longwave or INCOMING longwave in atmos[rec].longwave[NR].
+Previously, VIC
+	stored NET lw if SNOW_STEP != global.dt, under the assumption that this condition was equivalent to running in 24 h water balance mode.
+	However, this caused problems for users who unwittingly ran 24 h water balance mode with SNOW_STEP = 24.
+The new criterion is that both FULL_ENERGY and FROZEN_SOIL must be FALSE.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r3 to VIC 4.1.0 beta r4 *****
 --------------------------------------------------------------------------------